Forest of Fontainebleau: Geology

 The forest floor contains up to 98% sand and is therefore very permeable.
-As a result, nowhere in the forest, except on the eastern slope between Veneux-Nadon and Samois-sur-Seine, are any sources of water available.
+As a result, nowhere in the forest, except on the eastern slope between Veneux-Nadon and Samois-sur-Seine, are there any permanent sources of water.
 The ponds come from the capture of rainwater in the depressions of the rocky plateaus, except in the vicinity of the pond at Les Evées where clay dominates.

-Fauna and flora
+Fauna, flora, and funga

 The most common trees in the forest are: oak (44%), Scots pine (40%), and European beech (10%).
 Three thousand species of mushrooms have been discovered.
 The forest is also home to approximately seven thousand animal species, five thousand of which are insects.